pjanec/Assed/docs/Inheritance and templating.md

 ### **1\.
 The Challenge: Removing Inherited Structure**

-In a system that uses **structural inheritance**, a parent asset (e.g., ProductionEnv) can inherit a collection of child assets (e.g., WebServer, Database) from a template (e.g., BaseEnv).
+In a system that uses **structural inheritance**, a parent asset (e.g., ProductionDistro) can inherit a collection of child assets (e.g., WebServer, Database) from a template (e.g., BaseDistro).
 This is incredibly powerful for establishing consistent patterns and reducing duplication.

 However, this raises a critical question: **How** do you safely **and clearly state that a specific child asset from the template should *not* exist in the inheriting asset?**

-For example, if BaseEnv provides a WebServer and a Database, how do we create a DatabaseOnlyEnv that inherits the Database but explicitly *removes* the WebServer?
+For example, if BaseDistro provides a WebServer and a Database, how do we create a DatabaseOnlyDistro that inherits the Database but explicitly *removes* the WebServer?

 Initial ideas, such as using an "empty override" (a local asset with no configuration), proved to be unsafe.
 Their meaning was implicit and context-dependent.
 If the template changed, an empty asset intended to suppress inheritance could silently transform into a "marker" asset, creating unexpected behavior.
 This violates the principle of predictable and stable configuration.